 CITS coordinates the optional Information Technology & Society Ph.D.
 Emphasis program for students enrolled in participating departments at UCSB.
 The emphasis is a degree supplement that provides multi-disciplinary training for graduate students in participating departments planning dissertations dealing with the societal implications of information technology.
-To participate, students must gain admission to and be enrolled as a Ph.D. student in one of the following departments at UCSB: Anthropology; Communication; Computer Science; English; Film and Media Studies; Geography, History; Media, Arts & Technology; Political Science; the Gevirtz Graduate School of Education, the Bren School of Environmental Science and Management, Psychological and Brain Sciences, or Sociology.
+To participate, students must gain admission to and be enrolled as a Ph.D. student in one of the following departments at UCSB: Anthropology; Communication; Computer Science; English; Film and Media Studies; Geography; History; Linguistics, Media, Arts & Technology; Political Science; the Gevirtz Graduate School of Education; Global Studies; the Bren School of Environmental Science and Management; Psychological and Brain Sciences; Sociology; or the Technology Management Program.

 A structured introduction to thinking and research from other perspectives has both short- and long-term benefits.
 In the short run, it can help students frame dissertation questions in novel, creative ways and can give them broader tools for answering them.
 An official marker or designation of multi-disciplinary training attached to a doctorate in an established discipline is an advantage on the academic job market.
 Interest in hiring scholars with expertise in information technology and society is clear at many universities.

 In the longer term, multi-disciplinary exposure from graduate school can prove very useful to mid-career scholars expanding their networks at universities and moving into positions of administration and campus decision-making, because it provides a basis for understanding the larger workings of the academy.
 Almost invariably those in positions of responsibility at universities evince an appreciation for multiple approaches to intellectual life.

 The emphasis offers several benefits to participants, including: